 Death registration is important for a number of reasons.
 Besides creating a legal record of the death, it makes it possible to issue the death certificates that survivors need to apply for benefits or insurance, and to take care of the administrative tasks of settling an estate.

 A death certificate is an extract of the information provided on the death registration.
 Individuals handling the estate of a deceased person will need to produce the death certificate whenever they are required to provide proof of death (e.g. to cancel a health card or driver's licence or to settle insurance or investments).

 The Vital Statistics Agency maintains the wills registry in British Columbia.

-The British Columbia Coroners Service is responsible for investigating and determining the circumstances of all unnatural, sudden and unexpected, unexplained or unattended deaths in the province.
+The BC Coroners Service is responsible for investigating and determining the circumstances of all unnatural, sudden and unexpected, unexplained or unattended deaths in the province.
 It makes recommendations to improve public safety and prevent death in similar circumstances.